• Skip to primary navigation

 • Combine: Whisk the peanut butter, soy sauce, maple syrup, lime juice, sesame oil, garlic, and red pepper flakes.

-• Incorporate: If needed, add warm water, 1 tablespoon at a time, and whisk until you reach your desired consistency.
+• Incorporate: If you need it thinner, add warm water, 1 tablespoon at a time, and whisk until you reach your desired consistency.
 The warm water will help thin the peanut butter and create a smoother sauce.

 • Adjust: Taste the sauce and adjust the seasoning as necessary.
 You can add more soy sauce for saltiness, maple syrup for sweetness, or lime juice for tanginess.